 Osteoporosis or porous bones is a condition where your bones become weak and brittle.
 Brittle bones are then prone to fractures, even with very minimal trauma.
 Most common fractures from osteoporosis are in the hip, spine and wrist.
 Fractures in the spine and hip are of special concern as they almost always result in serious consequences such as hospitalization or even death.
 Over the last 30 years in Singapore, cases of hip fractures have increased 5 times in women aged 50 and above and 1.5 times in men of the same age group.

 What are the signs of osteoporosis?

-Osteoporosis is a ‘silent’ disease as there are usually no sign or symptoms in the early stages.
+Osteoporosis is a ‘silent’ disease as there are usually no signs or symptoms in the early stages.
 However, in the later stages, you may experience back pain, loss of height, stooped posture and fractures of the spine, wrists or hips.

 What causes osteoporosis?

 Osteoporosis occurs when there is an imbalance between new bone formation and old bone resorption.
 Our bone mass peaks at about the age of 30.
 After that, bone mass gradually decreases.
-In pregnant and lactating mothers, there is temporary increase in bone loss if the increased calcium demands of pregnancy or breastfeeding are not met by increased dietary intake of calcium.
+In pregnant and lactating mothers, there is a temporary increase in bone loss if the increased calcium demands of pregnancy or breastfeeding are not met by increased dietary intake of calcium.
 There is also a significant decrease in bone mass in women in the 5 to 7 years after menopause as the body produces less oestrogen which protects the body from bone loss.